 The family has turned in a Request for Lease Approval prior to the expiration of the 60-day time period, but the unit has not passed HQS.

-Exception: The HA will grant extensions past the 120 days to make a reasonable accommodation for an individual with a disability and the extension is necessary for the individual to lease a unit that accommodates the needs of the disabled person.
-The length of the extension will be determined on a case-by-case basis and takes into consideration the disability and the needs of the individual and based on the anticipated needs of the disabled individual and the time it takes to locate a unit that accommodates the disabled person.

 How the HA determines the housing assistance payment for a family, including information on the payment standard and the HA utility allowance schedule.

 How the HA determines the maximum rent for an assisted unit;